galindo89/heritage-housing-ml-pgz/README.md

 ### Limitations
 - The CSV file upload feature does not currently validate if values are negative or out of realistic range.
 - The prediction tool requires users to input values for all house features.
 Partial input is not supported.
+- Streamlit layout can be inconsistent on very small mobile devices.
+- Model retraining currently requires manual re-execution of notebooks.

 ## Deployment